afilabs/gps_tracking_app/README.md

  1. cd into your project
  2. Open terminal and run 'pod install' (this will install the required dependencies
  3. Open the file `TLDemo.xcworkspace` on Xcode

+Please contact afian@afi.io if you have any questions or suggestions.
+Pull requests are welcome.